 - The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.
 The minimum share is 50% - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
-The minimum share is N/A (results as the difference from #1(min.
-75%) #1A(min.
-50%).
+The maximum share is 50%.